Skip to main content

 Common Questions from Miners

-How do insurers rate miners?
+How do insurers view miners?

 What about dust exposure and lung disease?

-I do FIFO, does that affect anything?
+I do FIFO.
+Does that affect anything?

-The money is good, how much cover should I be thinking about?
+The money is good.
+How much cover should I be thinking about?

 Does it matter whether I work for the mine, a contractor, or a labour-hire firm?

-My site has dust monitoring, what should I disclose?
+My site has dust monitoring.
+What should I disclose?

-Does workers compensation interact with my Income Protection if I claim both?
+Does workers compensation interact with my income protection if I claim both?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).